kohler/click/README.md

 * `-c COREMASK`: hexadecimal bitmask of cores to run on
 * `-n NUM`: number of memory channels

-If not provided, DPDK will use all available cores.
+If `-c` or `-l` is not provided, DPDK will use all available cores.

 A sample command to run a click configuration on 4 cores on a computer with 4 memory channels and listen for control connections on TCP port 8080 would be: